-... require 4-byte alignment of 8-byte datatypes clashes with require 8-byte alignment of 8-byte data types.
+require four-byte alignment of eight-byte datatypes clashes with require eight-byte alignment of eight-byte data types.

-This occurs when you try to link object files built for the ADS ABI (ADS objects or compiled with --apcs=/adsabi) using RVCT 3.1.
-Support for the old ADS ABI has been removed from RVCT 3.1.
+This occurs when you try to link object files built for the ADS ABI (ADS objects or compiled with --apcs=/adsabi).

-To avoid this error message you will need to re-compile the offending object file(s) not using the ADS ABI.
+To avoid this error message you must re-compile the offending object files that use the ADS ABI.